Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-6-BFF-Proxy/README.md

 {
   "AzureAd": {
     "Instance": "https://login.microsoftonline.com/",
-    "TenantId": "[Enter 'common', or 'organizations' or the Tenant Id obtained from the Azure portal]", "ClientId": "[Enter the Client Id aka Application ID obtained from the Azure portal]", "ClientSecret": "[Copy the client secret added to the app from the Azure portal]", "ClientCapabilities": [ "CP1" ],
+    "TenantId": "[Enter 'common', or 'organizations' or the Tenant Id obtained from the Microsoft Entra admin center]", "ClientId": "[Enter the Client Id aka Application ID obtained from the Microsoft Entra admin center]", "ClientSecret": "[Copy the client secret added to the app from the Microsoft Entra admin center]", "ClientCapabilities": [ "CP1" ],
     "CallbackPath": "/api/auth/signin-oidc",
     "SignedOutCallbackPath": "/api/auth/signout-oidc"